tschmidt/jquery.puppeteer/README.md

 # jQuery Puppeteer

-Puppeteer is a simple solution to help you direct element on your page like puppets on string.
+Puppeteer is a simple solution to help you direct elements on your page like puppets on string.

 ## Motivation